polfliet/katacoda-scenarios/snmp/step2.md

 Here you can find your license key.

 ### Create a configuration file, and add your license key:
+Click on the button to copy, and then paste the following command in the terminal:
 `echo "license_key: YOUR_LICENSE_KEY" | sudo tee -a /etc/newrelic-infra.yml`{{copy}}
 *Don't forget to update YOUR_LICENSE_KEY*